ieee-vgtc/ieeevis.org/content/info/presenter-information/presenting-virtually.md

 # Before Your Session

-One or two days before your session you will receive an automated email from our scheduling system containing information about the session.
+One to four days before your session you will receive an automated email from our scheduling system containing information about the session.
 This email will include the schedule, general information about how the sessions will work, and the Zoom, Youtube and Discord links.